tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 At its core, the key functions of the Wallet Widget are simple:

-1. Act as an intermediary between a dApp and the user's wallet, allowing users and apps to utilize existing wallets
+1. Act as an intermediary between a dApp and the user's wallet, allowing users and apps to utilize wallets they already have
 2. Offload all the conventional functionality and complexity of signing and broadcasting transactions from the wallet to the Widget

 This approach offers several benefits: